 Is DNS propagation necessary?

-Yes, propagation is essential to ensure that DNS changes are distributed globally and cached efficiently to optimize internet performance.
+Yes, propagation is essential to make sure DNS changes are distributed globally and cached efficiently to optimize internet performance.

 See Also